B & C. Control Design and Controller Implementation (Week 2)

 >> bode(sysclosed)

 The bode() function produces closed loop system frequency response plot.
-Include Bode Plots of the closed loop system and list the bandwidth of the system with full and partial state feedback.
+Include Bode plots of the closed loop system and list the bandwidth of the system with Link and Servo controllers.

-1. Estimate the stability margins (gain and phase margins) of your full state and partial state feedback controllers.
+1. Estimate the stability margins (gain and phase margins) of your Link and Servo controllers.
 Hint: Use 'margin(sysopen)' command in MATLAB where 'sysopen' is the state space model of the open loop system with the controller.

 >> sysopen = ss(A,B,K,0)